cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/how-to-monitor-slurm-jobs.md

 ---
 aliases: /article/4892-how-to-monitor-slurm-jobs
 date: 2020-05-20 13:13:23
-description: How to monitor Slurm jobs
+description: Getting information about your Slurm jobs
 slug: how-to-monitor-slurm-jobs
 title: How to monitor Slurm jobs
 ---